-Global supply chains are extremely complex networks which require involvement by various professionals who must execute different tasks.
+Global supply chains are incredibly complex networks that require involvement by various professionals who must execute different tasks.
 Two of the most important parties involved in an international shipment are the freight forwarder and the customs broker.
-One company is often both the freight forwarder and the customs broker, however, the two can be independent of each other due to the differences in responsibilities and capabilities.
+One company is often both the freight forwarder and the customs broker; however, the two can be independent of each other due to the differences in responsibilities and capabilities.

 Freight forwarders are supply chain experts who focus on the logistics and transportation of an international business transaction.

-Freight forwarding companies can contract directly with carriers or can utilize a client’s negotiated contract to secure bookings via ocean, air, rail or truck.
-Once a shipment is ready to go, whether it be import or export, the shipper/consignee will send basic details to the freight forwarder which will then make the booking with the carrier.
+Freight forwarding companies can contract directly with carriers or utilize a client’s negotiated contract to secure bookings via ocean, air, rail or truck.
+Once a shipment is ready to go, whether import or export, the shipper/consignee will send basic details to the freight forwarder, who will then make the booking with the carrier.

-Freight forwarders advise shippers of estimated freight costs, port charges, costs of special documents, insurance costs and terminal handling fees.
-Freight forwarders can also assist companies with initial pickup (depending on the Incoterm), interim storage and consolidation of freight.
+Freight forwarders advise shippers of estimated freight costs, port charges, costs of particular documents, insurance costs and terminal handling fees.
+Freight forwarders can also assist companies with initial pickup (depending on the Incoterm), interim storage, and freight consolidation.

-The freight forwarder is responsible for a number of export formalities, which in the United States includes Schedule B classifications, Shipper’s Letter of Instruction (SLI), Automated Export System (AES) filings, Export Licenses, Foreign Standards and Certifications as well as Denied Party Screenings.
+The freight forwarder is responsible for several export formalities, which in the United States include Schedule B classifications, Shipper’s Letter of Instruction (SLI), Automated Export System (AES) filings, Export Licenses, Foreign Standards and Certifications as well as Denied Party Screenings.

-Customs brokers are international trade experts who are responsible for preparing and clearing a customs entry upon shipment arrival to a port of entry (or technically up to five days before the vessel docks for ocean freight and upon take off of the final flight into the U.S. for air freight).
+Customs brokers are international trade experts responsible for preparing and clearing a customs entry upon shipment arrival to a port of entry (or technically up to five days before the vessel docks for ocean freight and upon take-off of the final flight into the U.S. for airfreight).

-Customs brokers are also referred to as a Licensed Customs Brokers (LCB?s) if they have successfully completed the extensive examination and application process with U.S. Customs and Border Protection (CBP).
+Customs brokers are also referred to as Licensed Customs Brokers (LCBs) if they have completed the extensive examination and application process with U.S. Customs and Border Protection (CBP).

-Fun Fact – The LCB exam pass rate is actually less than the bar (law) exam!
+Fun Fact – The LCB exam pass rate is less than the bar (law) exam!

 Due to the complexity of importing goods into the United States, many importers hire customs brokers to help clear U.S. import shipments.
-Individuals are able to self-clear goods for their own account, but corporations, partnerships and associations rely on licensed brokers to navigate the various facets of ?customs business?.
+Individuals can self-clear goods for their own account, but corporations, partnerships and associations rely on licensed brokers to navigate the various facets of “customs business.”

 It also includes the preparation of documents or forms in any format and the electronic transmission of documents, invoices, bills, or parts thereof, intended to be filed with U.S. Customs and Border Protection (CBP) in furtherance of such activities, whether or not signed or filed by the preparer, or activities relating to such preparation, but does not include the mere electronic transmission of data received for transmission to Customs.